 Q: We are beginning to see a reduction in available care staff.
 We have been in discussions with Staffing Agencies, however they are in the same situation.
 Now that schools are closing, if our care staff team deteriorates is there a contingency plan in place at the Council/NHS – for example could we request NHS/Council care staff?

 A: Local staffing agencies have informed us of their current recruitment plans to help support the care sector.
+We will also be able to update you on Sheffield City Council’s volunteer workforce soon.
 Please note that care workers are classified as key workers which will enable their children to still attend school.
 If these concerns arise please contact us on providercovid19@sheffield.gov.uk and we will look into this as a case by case basis to help prevent any provider failure.

 Q: We are starting to struggle to maintain delivery of essential PPE equipment.
 Is there a process in place where we can request these from the Council/NHS as part of joint working?